markekraus/CheatPowersSkyrimSEMod/README.md

 ## Powers

 * Cheat: Add All Spells - WARNING: This may crash your game depending on what mods you have installed.
 Adds all spells.
+Revert to prior save to undo.
-* Cheat: Add Daedric Armor - Adds a full set of Daedric Armor
+* Cheat: Add Daedric Armor - Adds a full set of Daedric Armor.
 * Cheat: Add Daedric Weapons - Adds all Daedric weapons and 9,999 Daedric Arrows.
 * Cheat: Add 10,000 Septims - Adds 10,000 Septims (gold) to the player.
-* Cheat: Toggle AI Detection - Toggles NPC's ability to detect the player.
+* Cheat: Toggle AI Detection - Toggles NPCs' ability to detect the player.
-* Cheat: Toggle God Mode - Toggles God Mode on or off
 * Cheat: Toggle Collision - Toggles collision for the player.
 This allows the player to walk through walls, doors, floors, etc.
+* Cheat: Toggle God Mode - Toggles God Mode on or off.

 ## Installation